Charles Barkley finally hit a same game parlay after incredible losing streak

-Parlays are an incredible chunk of the revenue made by sports betting companies and the dynamic odds offered through same game parlays are often irresistible to fans.
-But the hope of bigger payouts often lead to losing streaks where the books cash in.
+Parlays are an incredible chunk of the revenue made by sports betting companies, and the dynamic odds offered through same-game parlays are often irresistible to fans.
+But the hope of bigger payouts often leads to losing streaks where the books cash in.

 Case in point: Charles Barkley’s insane losing streak on Inside the NBA.